 He first made his mark in the 4×4 overland community in 1993 when he published The Complete Guide to Four-Wheel Drive in Southern Africa.
 The first edition, together with his website, (4xoverland.com), launched the 4×4 information industry in Southern Africa.
 Since then, he has written another 15 4×4 books and two memoirs—one of which hit the Nr-1 bestseller list in the travel section on Amazon.
 Andrew lives in Western Australia.

 Broadcast TV and YouTube

 In a 38-year long career as a TV broadcast professional, Andrew spent his early years editing TV commercials, and has won prestigious international awards, including Cannes and New York TV Gold.
 His clients included SAB (Lion Lager, Castle Lager, Ohlsonn’s Lager), Nedbank, Toyota, United Bank, General Tyres, Rembrandt Group, (Peter Stuyvesant & Paul Revere cigarettes), and a hundred more.

 He is now a highly-acclaimed adventure-travel filmmaker and has produced and presented some of the world’s best loved overland travel films.
 They are especially sought after by 4WD and motorcycle enthusiasts because his programs mix the wonders of overland exploration with the grit of men, women and machines.
 His works includes nine13-part series for TV, a host of 4×4 training programs and a batch of aviation documentaries broadcast by major networks including Discovery Wings.

-His main YouTube Channel 4xOVERLAND has over 264 000 subscribers and 58 million views and receives an average or around 1 million views every month.
+His main YouTube Channel 4xOVERLAND has over 280K subscribers and 63M views and receives an average of 650 000 – 1 million views every month.